placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 Coates confronts her, "hot with all of the moment and all of my history."
 The crowd sides with the woman, tensions escalate, and the story culminates in a white man telling him, "I could have you arrested!"

 Coates lingers on this story longer than usual, taking time to unpack the dynamics at play.
 There's the way the mostly-white Upper West Side renders his blackness in high-contrast.
-There's the way that history transforms a threat of arrest into a threat on his life.
-But then he begins to wonder how he might have communicated this to the woman that pushed his son; could he have brought her to see her own actions with all their historical coloring?
+There's the way that history transforms a threat of arrest into a threat on his life. [[But then he begins to wonder how he might have communicated this to the woman that pushed his son; could he have brought her to see her own actions with all their historical coloring?]]
+More and more, his attention moves to the root of this situation...

 [[introduce language of Dreamers in this last paragraph; issue at hand i: how can the Dreamers be woken up?]]